 organs, or they use it to treat tumors that have moved within the body.

 Examples of problems that your doctor can address with SRS include:

 - residual tumor cells after surgery

 - pituitary tumors

 vessels that leak and disrupt your normal flow

 - neurological problems, such as trigeminal neuralgia

-- tumors in the lung, liver, abdomen, spine, prostate, head and neck
+- tumors in the lung, liver, abdomen, spine, prostate,

 - Parkinson’s disease